voltaire7/programming-language/concept.md

 - There's a minimalist 'core' library, and a maximilist 'standard' library.
 - The language is very close to how computers actually work, and has very little abstraction.
 - Spaced function names are allowed.
-- In general, the language is read from left-to-right as a convention.
+- In general, the language is read from left-to-right as a conventtion.
 Code should be refactored to follow this rule.
 - Ideally, the language is made using only the NAND instruction.
+That or something like flipjump.
+- If you can imagine it, you can metaprogram it; you should be able to play doom with macros and stuff

+- Okay, new ideas.
+Not stack oriented.
+- It uses infix notation for everything.
+- It has letters, words and sentences.
+- Letters are basically just UTF-8 characters; I called them letters because 'characters' is too long.
+- Words are a series of characters with a definition.
+- And sentences are basically a string of characters within a string of characters, denoted by [].
+They can be treated as code, or just some text.
+Doesn't matter.

 ## Examples